High Blood Pressure Health

 High Blood Pressure and Older Adults National Institute

 (7 days ago) High blood pressure, or hypertension, is a major health problem that is common in older adults.
 Your body’s network of blood vessels, known as the vascular system, changes with age.
 Arteries get stiffer, causing blood pressure to go up.
 This can be true even for people who have heart-healthy habits and feel just fine.

 High Blood Pressure Hypertension Nucleus Health - YouTube

 (3 days ago) Hospitals and health systems can license this video for content marketing or patient engagement.
 Learn more: http://www.nucleushealth.com/?utm_source=youtube

 (4 days ago) High Blood Pressure.
 High blood pressure (hypertension) is a leading cause of heart disease and stroke, which together kills more New Yorkers than any other disease.
 Blood pressure is the force of blood moving through your blood vessels.
 The higher it is, the more damage it can do to the inside of your blood vessels.

 (5 days ago) Preventing high blood pressure, which is also called hypertension, can lower your risk for heart disease and stroke.
 Practice the following healthy living habits: Eat a Healthy Diet.
 Choose healthy meal and snack options to help you avoid high blood pressure and its complications.
 Be sure to eat plenty of fresh fruits and vegetables.

-High Blood Pressure National Institute on Aging
+High Blood Pressure - National Center for Health Promotion

-High Blood Pressure (Hypertension) and Oral Health
+High Blood Pressure Meschino Health

 The Facts About High Blood Pressure American Heart